In general, any time a contestant sweeps an entire category, which is usually followed by applause.

 October 20-26, 1999: Eddie Timanus, the first blind contestant to compete on the show; he was expertly accommodated by the show — he had a Braille keyboard at his podium to type Final Jeopardy! responses, and was given a Braille card containing the categories by Alex before each round (this was shown on-camera, although it was up to Eddie to recall what clues were remaining on the board).
 Merely competing on the show with such a...well, some would consider it a handicap or disadvantage...would have been awesome on its own, but Eddie was a great sport about the whole matter and was very smart — he became an undefeated champion!

 June-November 2004: Ken Jennings' miracle run.
 He won seventy-four straight games and won over two million dollars.
 Four facts to put this in perspective:

 Before he started his run, the record-holder had been on for eight straight days and had only won about $200,000.
 In fairness, though, up until 2003 (about a year before Jennings's appearance), 5-time champions were retired from the show undefeated, so this by itself doesn't tell the whole story.

-More amazingly, in nine years of post-Jennings play, only one other person (David Madden, 19 wins) has even made it into double-digit non-Tournament victories, and none have gotten to 20 straight.
+More amazingly, in nine years of post-Jennings play, only two other people (David Madden with 19 wins and Arthur Chu with 11 wins) has even made it into double-digit non-Tournament victories, and none have gotten to 20 straight.